Laos Travel Information

-Medical care in Vientiane is extremely basic, and there are no reliable facilities to deal with medical emergencies outside the capital.
+Medical care in Vientiane is extremely basic, and even then there are no reliable facilities to deal with medical emergencies outside the capital.
 As medical evacuation is difficult to organise and very expensive, travellers are advised to take out comprehensive medical insurance.
 Visitors who have an unstable medical condition should consider avoiding Laos.
 A yellow fever certificate is required from anyone entering from an infected area.

 Tipping is becoming more widely practiced in tourist hotels and restaurants, where 10 percent is expected.
 Elsewhere, there is no need to tip.
 Many of the more up-market restaurants tend to include a 10 to 15 percent service charge in their bill.